Older people: introduction

 The pension age has changed a number of times since 1953; for both men and women the pension age will increase to 67 for those born between 1961 – 1977 and to 68 for those born after 1978.
 Existing health inequalities mean some population groups are less likely to still be in good health in the later stages of their working life than others.

-Impact of an aging population
+Impact of an ageing population

 Unpaid carers

 The ageing population means more people are living longer with long-term limiting illness and need to be cared for.
-By 2037 the number of unpaid carers in Scotland will have increased to around 1 million (see Carers Scotland).
+Census data shows that the number of unpaid carers in Scotland was 627,700 in 2022, having increased by 27.5% (135,500) since 2011 (Scotland’s Census 2022 - Health, disability and unpaid care | Scotland's Census).

 Older people are more likely to be carers themselves, often caring for partners, younger family members or, in some cases, their parents, which has an impact on their own health and wellbeing.